TOURS FOR NYC INSIDERS

 Duration: 3 hours.

 In addition to advocating for preservation of the state’s shoreline habitats, this nonprofit group holds more than 100 different weekend day hikes along rivers, lakes, and bays throughout the metropolitan area.
-Walks include Three Lakes, Three Parks in Queens (ending with a dim-sum feast in Flushing), and Gowanus Canal—Jewel of Brooklyn.
+Walks include Green-Wood Cemetery, a Triboro to Queensboro bridge walk (ending with lunch in Astoria Park), and a Crack Is Wack: Graffiti tour.
 All of it’s reachable without a car.
 On Thanksgiving Day, the group holds its annual W.O.T.T.
 (Walk Off the Turkey) along the Hudson, from the Staten Island Ferry to the historic Little Red Lighthouse under the George Washington Bridge.

 Reservations: Not required.